vend/doxport/README.md

 * constraints.png: A graphviz image of the constraint graph, useful for debugging the produced DAG
-* constraints.txt: The topological order the entities were dumped in (on entity per line).
+* constraints.txt: The topological order the entities were dumped in (one entity type per line).
 Used (in reverse) to decide the order to import.

 ### Format